The Joan Crawford Chronicle

 During her visit to Chicago, Joan visits her daughter, Christina, who is performing in the play "The Hasty Heart" at the Pheasant Run Playhouse in nearby St. Charles, Illinois.

 May 10: Joan travels to New York.May 14: "I Saw What You Did" opens in a limited release in two theaters in St. Paul, Minnesota.

 May 14 (#2): Joan appears on "The Tonight Show" with host Johnny Carson.
 During her appearance, Joan promotes "I Saw What You Did" and Vivian Woodward cosmetics.

-Mid-May: Joan accepts the board chairmanship of advisers position of the ANTA Academy Board Of Performing Arts.
+Mid-May: Joan accepts the board chairmanship of advisers position of the Anta Academy Board of Performing Arts.
+Joan's long-time friend, Dorothy Barrett, is the Anta Academy's director of the children's department, and later serves as the school's administrator.

 May 18: Joan hosts an art exhibit opening's gala and cartoon art auction at the World House Gallery in New York City.
 Over 400 guests attend the gala, which is sponsored by the Newspaper Comics Council to benefit the USO organization.
 Of the art pieces auctioned, a painting of Charlie Brown and Snoopy by artist Charles Schultz is purchased by Stan Lee.
 The exhibit runs until May 22nd.Late-May: Joan vacations for two weeks in Palm Springs, California.

 June: Joan vacations for a week in Wisconsin with Alfred Lunt and family.